The Origin, Evolution and Functions of the Human Mind

 .

-Aesthetic sensitivity, mysterious as it is, is sometimes related to simple physical correlations – as in harmonics, being related to even multiples of resonating lengths, see the work by Pythagoras, who exalted his findings into religious teachings.
+Aesthetic sensitivity, mysterious as it is, is sometimes related to simple physical correlations – as in musical harmonics being related to even multiples of resonating lengths – see the work by Pythagoras, who exalted his findings into religious teachings.
 The ideal proportions of ancient buildings offer another example.
-Still, the basic sensitivity for aesthetics appears to be genetically provided and a common gift of nature to mankind (and to a few animals, even some early birds).
+Still, the basic sensitivity for aesthetics appears to be genetically provided and a common gift of nature to mankind (and to a few animals, even some birds!).
 Simple decorations appear on all primitive pottery in the history of mankind.
-All primitive cultures developed music, melodic and rhythmic.
+All primitive cultures developed music, melodic and rhythmic – and possibly dance.
 The enjoyment of fragrances, tastes, tactile sensations (for example, the preference of silk over cotton) can be found in all cultures at all times.

-Emotional stimulation or communication is mostly accomplished through symbolic presentation – the image of a great leader, the statue of a god, the picture of a hero or saint – and, later, images of beautiful scenery or of familiar settings.
+Emotional stimulation (affection) or communication is mostly accomplished through symbolic presentation – the image of a great leader, the statue of a god, the picture of a hero or saint – and, in “romantic” periods, images of beautiful scenery or of familiar settings.
 Stimulation can be negative – battle scenes, pictures of disasters.
-But music often stimulates emotions – joyful ones, religious or sentimental ones, and longing or negative ones.
+Music often stimulates emotions – joyful ones, religious or sentimental ones, and longing or negative ones.

-Use and abuse of art occurs in politics, in ideological groups, in advocacy, and in commerce through attention-getting, emotional formation, and attention-focusing.
+Use and abuse of the affective functioning of art occurs in politics, in ideological groups, in advocacy, and in commerce (marketing) through attention-getting, emotional formation, and attention-focusing.
 The arousal of positive feelings of attraction by art is channeled toward the issue to be propagated.
 The most common is the attempt to associate youthful beauty and attractiveness with the respective issue.
-On the other hand, technical aesthetics (e.g., the shape of a modern airplane), while being attractive, can obviously not be equated with being emotionally “good” or “bad”.
+On the other hand, technical aesthetics (e.g., the shape of a modern airplane), while being attractive, cannot be equated with being emotionally “good” or “bad”.

-Attention-getting effects are increasingly used in modern art and endlessly admitted as forms of art, even the most exotic ones – and are exploited in advocacy.
+Modern art increasingly uses attention-getting effects, independent of aesthetics.
+Such effects are too often admitted as art, even the most exotic ones – and are readily exploited in marketing or advocacy.

 .